Enceladus: Composition

 Further analysis in 2019 was done of the spectral characteristics of ice grains in Enceladus's erupting plumes.
 The study found that nitrogen-bearing and oxygen-bearing amines were likely present, with significant implications for the availability of amino acids in the internal ocean.
 The researchers suggested that the compounds on Enceladus could be precursors for "biologically relevant organic compounds".

+A 2025 paper reported the detection of organic molecules in plume samples taken by the Cosmic Dust Analyzer.

 Possible heat sources

 During the flyby of July 14, 2005, the Composite Infrared Spectrometer (CIRS) found a warm region near the south pole.
 Temperatures in this region ranged from 85 to 90 K, with small areas showing as high as 157 K, much too warm to be explained by solar heating, indicating that parts of the south polar region are heated from the interior of Enceladus.
 The presence of a subsurface ocean under the south polar region is now accepted, but it cannot explain the source of the heat, with an estimated heat flux of 200 mW/m2, which is about 10 times higher than that from radiogenic heating alone.

 Several explanations for the observed elevated temperatures and the resulting plumes have been proposed, including venting from a subsurface reservoir of liquid water, sublimation of ice, decompression and dissociation of clathrates, and shear heating, but a complete explanation of all the heat sources causing the observed thermal power output of Enceladus has not yet been settled.